 As with other bromeliads, the flaming sword houseplant has a cup or tank in the middle of the plant.
 Keep this cup filled with water.
 Vriesea flaming sword info says watering for this plant should be minimal.
 Soil should be no more than lightly moist and never allowed to completely dry out.
 The top half of the plant can be allowed to dry out between waterings.

 This bromeliad does, however, like high humidity.
 Mist the plant frequently or place it on a pebble tray indoors or near the company of other houseplants that transpire.
 Fifty percent humidity is necessary for optimum performance of Vriesea flaming sword.

 More Vriesea Flaming Sword Info

-The flaming sword houseplant blooms just once and begins to decline.
-But it provides more plants before passing away, small offsets called pups, which can be removed from the mother plant.
+The flaming sword houseplant blooms just once and begins to decline, but it provides more plants before passing away, as small offsets called pups can be removed from the mother plant.
 Sever pups when they are one-half to two-thirds the size of the mother plant.

 Thus, the process begins again.
 In three to five years you can expect blooming bracts on the babies and another round of pups to propagate.